Audi R18: 2014-spec R18 e-tron quattro

 Changes from 2013 R18 e-tron quattro include the introduction of blue laser beam backlights with a yellow phosphor crystal lens complementing the LED headlights, a revised V6 TDI engine with an electric turbocharger, upgrades to the flywheel accumulator system and an exhaust heat recovery system.
 The system captures the thermal energy from the exhaust and can add power to either the turbocharger or the flywheel accumulator system.
-Audi later opted not to race with the second Energy Retrieval System, which is known as a Motor Generator Unit-Heat [MGU-H] in F1, because it did not result in the performance gain engineers had hoped for and was therefore considered an unnecessary risk to take.
-The aerodynamics have been heavily revised in accordance with the new rules: the width is reduced by 10 cm, the height is increased by 20 mm and there is a new set of front wings.
-However, the exhaust-blown diffuser on the 2013 model has been banned and removed.
+Audi later opted not to race with the second Energy Retrieval System, which is known as a Motor Generator Unit-Heat [MGU-H] in Formula One, because it did not result in the performance gain engineers had hoped for and was therefore considered an unnecessary risk to take.
+The aerodynamics have been heavily revised in accordance with the new rules: the width is reduced by 10 cm, the height is increased by 20 mm and there are a new set of front wings.
+The exhaust-blown diffuser on the 2013 model has been banned and removed.
 The safety monocoque has been strengthened with additional fabric.
 Wheel tethers and extra crash structures are also added to the car.
 Finally, there are numerous smaller upgrades to vision and ergonomics to improve drivability.

 2016-spec R18

 On 29 November 2015, Audi Sport debuted the redesigned R18 that the team planned to race in the 2016 FIA World Endurance Championship season.
 The new R18 featured significantly altered aerodynamics, including a raised nose similar to pre-2014 Formula One nose designs, air scoops above the front fenders, integrated mirrors, and other body modifications.
-The KERS for the 2016 R18 had also been changed from a flywheel system to a lithium-ion battery, and had been upgraded from the 4MJ class to the 6MJ class for additional boost.
-The engine remained the same 4.0l turbodiesel V6.
+The KERS for the 2016 R18 had also been changed from a flywheel system to a lithium-ion battery, and had been upgraded from the 4 MJ class to the 6 MJ class for additional boost.
+The engine remained the same 4.0 L turbodiesel V6.
 Audi dropped the e-tron quattro name badge for the 2016 season.

 Audi raced two R18s all across the 2016 WEC season.
 They finished first at Silverstone; however, an irregularity concerning the underbody of the winning car resulted in post-race disqualification; Audi decided not to dispute this decision.
 They won at Spa-Francorchamps and Bahrain, and finished third at Le Mans.
 They finished second in the Manufacturers' Championship.